-},

-{

-type: 'Info',

-label: 'marketTraders',

-centreContent: true,

-subTitle: 'More info',

-paragraph: 'NWM employees who work with customers needing products and services that sit inside the ring-fence will work with colleagues in CPB to help them access these .
+'NWM employees who work with customers needing products and services that sit inside the ring-fence will work with colleagues in CPB to help them access these .
 The same would apply if customers need products and services that are available both from inside and outside the ring-fence.
-For example, 1) a NWM trader can offer Derivatives or FX Options to a CPB customer after referral from a CPB Relationship Manager or, 2) a NWM banker can introduce a Banking or Insurance sector customer to CPB to support the customer\'s day to day payment needs.',
+For example, 1) a NWM trader can offer Derivatives or FX Options to a CPB customer after referral from a CPB Relationship Manager or, 2) a NWM banker can introduce a Banking or Insurance sector customer to CPB to support the customer's day to day payment needs.',

-buttonLabel: 'Continue',
+'Continue',

-},

-// Question 11 /////////////////////////////////////

-{

-type: 'PickAListQuestion',

-question: 'How does ring-fencing affect Commercial & Private Banking (CPB) customers?',
+'How does ring-fencing affect Commercial & Private Banking (CPB) customers?',

-subText: 'click all that you think apply:',
+'Click all that you think apply:',

-label: 'affectCPB',

-questionItems: [

-{label: 'No changes'}, // , funny: true if you want to have a funny answer also
+'No changes'

-{label: 'A change to the brand they will see on literature'},
+'A change to the brand they will see on literature',

-{label: 'Some changes dependant on the products and services they need'},
+'Some changes dependant on the products and services they need',

-{label: 'Everything will change.'}
+'Everything will change'

-],

-buttonType: 'list', // image

-buttonLabel: 'Confirm',
+'Confirm',

-correctAnswer: [false, false, true, false]

-},

-{

-type: 'PickAListQuestion',

-label: 'affectCPB',

-preWrong: 'Not quite right!',
+'Not quite right!',

-preRight: 'Correct!',
+'Correct!',

-buttonLabel: 'More info',

-},

-{

-type: 'Info',

-label: 'affectCPB',

-subTitle: 'More info',
+'More info',

-paragraph: 'Some customers will receive certain products or services from NatWest Markets Plc (NWM), but their main relationship will stay with CPB.
+'Some customers will receive certain products or services from NatWest Markets Plc (NWM), but their main relationship will stay with CPB.
 For example, Structured Deposits can be offered by NWM to a CPB customer after referral from a CPB Relationship Manager.
 Access to products may also change, for example, a Relevant Financial Institution (RFI) customer in CPB who wants a credit card can only have a charge card with the balance repayable within 7 days.',

-buttonLabel: 'Continue',
+'Continue',

-},

-// {

-// type: 'Info',

-// label: 'affectCPB',

-// centreContent: false,

-// subTitle: 'Congratulations, you\'ve landed in your new destination',
+'Congratulations, you've landed in your new destination',

-// paragraph: 'Hey, I love this new place !!',
+'Hey, I love this new place !!',

-// buttonLabel: 'Continue',

-// imageHeight: 0.3,

-// bottomImage: planetStandBlue,

-// },

-{

-type: 'Mission Complete',
+'Mission Complete',

-percent: '90%'
+'90%'

-},

-// Bonus 4 ///////////////////////////////////////////////

-{

-type: 'Info',

-bonusLabel: 'bonus4',

-centreContent: false,

-buttonLabel: 'Go',
+'Go',

-subTitle: 'Bonus round',
+'Bonus round',

-paragraph: 'I\'ve lost my best buddy, help me find him!!
-You\'ve got five seconds to answer',
+'I've lost my best buddy, help me find him!!
+You've got five seconds to answer',

-imageHeight: 0.3,

-bottomImage: planetStandPurple,

-},

-{

-bonusQuestion: true,

-bonusLabel: 'bonus4',

-icon: bonusIcons.bonus4SVG,

-bonusTime: 5000,

-item: 'petGroup',

-availableItems: ['pet1', 'pet2', 'pet3', 'pet4', 'pet5'],

-type: 'YesNoQuestion',

-label: 'supportFunction',

-question: 'If you work within a support function, like HR, Finance or Legal, can you work across the ring-fence?',
+'If you work within a support function, like HR, Finance or Legal, can you work across the ring-fence?',

-correctAnswer: [true],

-subText: 'Select yes or no to continue',
+'Select yes or no to continue',

-questionItems: [

-{label: 'Yes', value: true},

-{label: 'No', value: false},

-],

-},

-{

-type: 'YesNoQuestion',

-bonusLabel: 'bonus4',

-label: 'supportFunction',

-preWrong: 'Not quite right on that one',
+'Not quite right on that one',

-preRight: 'Yes that\'s right!',
+'Yes that's right!',

-buttonLabel: 'More info',

-},

-{

-bonusLabel: 'bonus4',

-type: 'Info',

-label: 'supportFunction',

-subTitle: 'More info',
+'More info',

-paragraph: 'Colleagues in Services and Function teams will provide some shared services to the whole bank, meaning that, even though employed by NatWest Bank Plc, they can work with colleagues on both sides of the ring-fence.
+'Colleagues in Services and Function teams will provide some shared services to the whole bank, meaning that, even though employed by NatWest Bank Plc, they can work with colleagues on both sides of the ring-fence.
 There will be intra-group agreements in place to formally document these arrangements.',

-buttonLabel: 'Continue',

-},

-{

-type: 'BonusItems',

-bonusLabel: 'bonus4',

-locked: 'Sorry, you didnt find my best buddy',

-unlocked: 'Hey, you\'ve found my best buddy',
+'Hey, you've found my best buddy',

-buttonLabel: 'Continue'

-},

-{

-type: 'Info',

-bonusLabel: 'bonus4',

-centreContent: false,

-buttonLabel: 'Continue',

-unlocked: 'Nice, I got my best buddy back',
+'Nice, I got my best buddy back',

-locked: 'Ooh no, I\'m sure we\'ll find my best buddy soon',
+'Oh no, I'm sure we'll find my best buddy soon',